Sharon Kinne: Escape

-News reports of the time reported numerous theories about Sharon's escape, including that she had bribed prison guards, that she may have enlisted the help of a supposed boyfriend who was a Mexico City policeman, that her mother had been involved in the escape plan, that a former Mexican secret service agent had assisted in the escape, and that Sharon may have disguised herself as a man to effect her escape.
-A more modern theory speculates that Ordoñez's family had helped her escape and then killed her.
+News reports of the time reported numerous theories about Sharon's escape, including that she had bribed prison guards, that she may have enlisted the help of a supposed boyfriend who was a Mexico City policeman, that her mother had been involved in the escape plan, that a former Mexican secret service agent had assisted in the escape and that Sharon may have disguised herself as a man to effect her escape.
+A more recent theory incorrectly speculated that Ordoñez's family had helped her escape and then killed her.

-The intensive manhunt for was short-lived.
+The intensive manhunt for Sharon was short-lived.
 By December 18, the Mexican secret service and the Mexico City district attorney's office were both reporting that they were no longer involved in searching for the escaped prisoner, while the federal district attorney was reporting that responsibility for the hunt belonged to the city district attorney's office.
-Investigators speculated that Sharon had already crossed the border from Mexico into Guatemala, mooting the purpose of a Mexican manhunt.
+Investigators speculated that Sharon had already fled to Guatemala, mooting the purpose of a Mexican manhunt.
 They noted that she was fluent in Spanish after her years in Mexican prison, and she could therefore "get along rather well" in nearly any Spanish-speaking area of the world.
 Despite vowing to keep the case open and their investigation running until Sharon was back in custody, authorities were forced to admit by the end of December 1969 that they had run out of investigative leads to pursue.

-More than fifty years after her escape, Sharon Kinne remains at large, her whereabouts and ultimate fate unknown.